ellecpu/Microservice_A/README.md

 # Microservice_A
 This is the Score Management Microservice implemented by me for the main program of Argent.

-Note: The Microservice must be kept in the same in the same directory as UserTopScore.txt and typingsessionresults.txt, if these files do not exist, they must be created first.
+Note: The Microservice must be kept in the same in the same directory as UserTopScores.txt and typingsessionresults.txt, if these files do not exist, they must be created first.

 **How to request data:**